 - World Association for Public Opinion Research (WAPOR)

-I teach on several undergraduate and postgraduate modules in the broad field of political communication.
+I teach on undergraduate and postgraduate modules in the broad field of political communication.

 Research groups and institutes